Project-MONAI/MONAI/docs/source/highlights.md

 # Modules in v0.2.0

 MONAI aims at supporting deep learning in medical image analysis at multiple granularities.
-This figure shows a typical end-to-end workflow example of medical deep learning:
+This figure shows a typical example of the end-to-end workflow in medical deep learning area:
 ![image](../images/end_to_end.png)

 ## MONAI architecture
 The design principle of MONAI is to provide flexible and light APIs for different users.
 1. All the core components are independent modules, which can be easily integrated into any existing PyTorch programs to help researchers on specific functions.
-2. On the other hand, users can leverage the workflows in MONAI to quickly set up a robust training or evaluation program.
+2. On the other hand, users can leverage the workflows in MONAI to quickly set up a robust training or evaluation program for experiments.
 3. MONAI provides rich examples and notebooks to demonstrate core features.
 4. Researchers also contributed many implementations corresponding to state-of-the-art papers, including latest research challenges like: COVID-19 analysis and Model Parallel, Federated Learning, etc.